In Brief

 The book runs to over four hundred pages in the modern reprint.
-Its full title is The Death of Death in the Death of Christ, and its young author, John Owen, was twenty-eight years old when he wrote it.
+Its full title is The Death of Death in the Death of Christ, and its young author, John Owen, was thirty-one years old when it was published.
 The case Owen mounts in those four hundred pages is intricate, exegetical, and at times exhausting — the seventeenth century knew a kind of theological staying power that has not survived into our era.
-But buried in Book III, lit up like a piece of architecture inside a great hall, is a single argument so simple it can be stated in one paragraph and so devastating that no synergistic reply has ever managed to dismantle it.
+But buried deep in the treatise, lit up like a piece of architecture inside a great hall, is a single argument so simple it can be stated in one paragraph and so devastating that no synergistic reply has ever managed to dismantle it.

 The argument is now known as the Owen Trilemma.
 It runs like this.
 Christ, in His death on the cross, died for either (a) all the sins of all men, (b) all the sins of some men, or (c) some of the sins of all men.
 There are no other logical possibilities.
 If a person rejects the Reformed reading of the atonement, he must take refuge in (a) or in (c).
 And what Owen sets out to show, with grim clarity, is that both refuges collapse into positions no Christian church has ever been willing to occupy.